techymaj/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Words should be sorted

 [14.
 It must be in that file]() Display lines containing the pattern “root” from the file /etc/passwd
+[15.
+Count that word]() Display the number of lines that contain the pattern “bin” in the file /etc/passwd